Emaao/Phd-journey/Logs.md

 ## 26-11-2025
 - Focused on the limitations and research directions of Detecting Attacks at Switching Speed: AI/ML and Active  Learning for in-Network Monitoring in Data Planes"
 - Prepared my weekly presentation of this paper as well

+- Had a lot to log : didnt save it :(
+- Anyhow it's never too late

+## 22-01-2026
+- Read "Fast traffic processing in multi-tenant 5G environments: A comparative performance evaluation of P4 and eBPF technologies"
 -